Migrants in El Paso face uncertainty after Supreme Court allows Title 42 to remain in effect amid legal challenges

 "We can't continue to go on in this manner with a broken immigration system that has to be fixed," the mayor said.
 "It's bigger than the United States.
 I have to work with the UN and countries around us to be able to fix it."

-El Paso has already been granted more that $10 million of federal funding to support the city overwhelmed by the continued flow of asylum-seekers.
+El Paso has already been granted more that $10 million of federal funding to support the its efforts to handle the incoming flood of migrants.

-City officials have declared a state of emergency which allow facilities such as schools be used to shelter migrants.
-The city has also set up about 1,000 beds in its convention center, which housed more than 480 migrants overnight on Christmas Eve and 420 on Christmas Day, city spokesperson Laura Cruz-Acosta confirmed to CNN.

-Government-run shelters have also been set up at hotels and unused school buildings, but the city is unable to accept migrants who don't have documentation from Customs and Border Protection, according to Cruz-Acosta, who cited state and federal policies, which she said require migrants to have documentation at such facilities.

 The-CNN-Wire